GIV-3 Masonic Arch and Eagle and J.K B. Flask – Cobalt Blue

 The pint flask usually has a tooled lip, but can occasionally have a plain lip or a heavy collar lip which is rarer.
 The flask is pontiled.

-Known colors are light green, clear light green, and clear which are considered rare.
+The GIV-3 Masonic Arch-Eagle JKB flask and be found in many colors of glass such as light green, clear light green, and clear which are considered rare.
 Peacock green, dark yellow-green, clear yellow-green (amber tones), clear blue-green, greenish-blue, amber, yellow-olive to clear, olive-green to amber, clear olive green (amber tones), pale lavender, and clear (bluish tint) are very rare; and yellow-green (dark amber neck), puce, gray-blue, sapphire, peacock blue, and cobalt blue are extremely rare.

-There are two exceptional examples of the GIV-3 Masonic Eagle flask in a somewhat topaz coloration with deep amethyst striations.
+There are two exceptional examples of the GIV-3 Masonic Arch-Eagle JKB flask in a somewhat topaz coloration with deep amethyst striations.
 We have both examples in the museum.
 See GIV-3 Example 1.
 See GIV-3 Example 2.